GTA-UFRJ/sinfonia/README.md

 Configuring and running Sinfonia locally
 ----------------

 Sinfonia is designed to be used in a distributed scenario where different modules run on different hosts.
 However, the easiest and fastest way to deploy is by instantiating everything locally.
+This section shows Sinfonia's simplest form of deployment.
+For advanced features, please refer to ().

 After OPNFV is up and running and the the Sinfonia installation setup is done, we need to configure our orchestrator and initialize our blockchain modules.
 First, we should define the OPNFV controller IP and the port for communication between the modules (2346 by default).
 Make sure the port you choose is available and not being blocked by any sort of firewall.